topjohnwu/Magisk/docs/tools.md

       sha1
         Print stock boot SHA1 if previously backed up in ramdisk

-  dtb-<cmd> <dtb>
+  dtb <input> <action> [args...]
-    Do dtb related cmds to <dtb> (modifications are done directly) Supported commands:
+    Do dtb related actions to <input>
-      dump
+    Supported actions:
+      print [-f]
-        Dump all contents from dtb for debugging test
+        Print all contents of dtb for debugging Specify [-f] to only print fstab nodes patch [OUT]
-        Check if fstab has verity/avb flags
-        Return values:
-        0:flag exists    1:no flags
-      patch
         Search for fstab and remove verity/avb
+        If [OUT] is not specified, it will directly output to <input>
+        Configure with env variables: KEEPVERITY TWOSTAGEINIT

+  split <input>
+    Split image.*-dtb into kernel + kernel_dtb

+  sha1 <file>
+    Print the SHA1 checksum for <file>

+  cleanup
+    Cleanup the current working directory

   compress[=method] <infile> [outfile]
     Compress <infile> with [method] (default: gzip), optionally to [outfile]